 The Active Reserves Infrastructure Strategy is a 20 year future plan for sporting/active reserves in the City of Melville.

-Find out about our Active Reserves and leave a comment below.
-FAQs and information about the engagement can be found by clicking the About the Consultation tab above.
+Find out about our Active Reserves below and read the FAQs and information about the engagement by clicking the About the Engagement tab above.

 Click on a green icon below to see the amenities currently available at each reserve.

 What the community said

 This consultation ensures there are opportunities for the City of Melville community to participate in the development of a new Active Reserves Infrastructure Strategy to be adopted by council in ways that are fair, transparent and can be linked to the adopted strategy and its recommendations.